nkanaev/yarr/doc/content/_index.en.md

 - Single binary with zero dependencies
 - Desktop app or self-hosted server
 - Responsive web UI for desktop, tablet and mobile
-- Installable as a home-screen web app
+- Installable as a home-screen web app (PWA)
 - SQLite or Postgres storage

 Quiet to look at.
 Comfortable to use.